3Pillar-ATG/extend/README.md

 * Colors

 #### Fragments
-These are re-usable elements at there most basic atomic unit but sufficiently complete to be used independently or with components.
+These are re-usable elements at the most basic atomic unit but sufficiently complete to be used independently or with components.

 * Buttons
 * Input Elements